-Public Comments Last Updated 4/31/2016 1/30/15 26 Written Comment summary: How will the State assure that the sample size of consumers Commentcontacted will be the actual individuals who complete the survey (rather than family, Stakeholder case workers, or their care home operators)? submission State response: DHS/MQD and DOH/DDD will compile a team of DDD case managers and health plan service coordinators to reach out to individuals who have been sent a survey to offer assistance in completing the surveys.
+26 Written Comment- Stakeholder submission 1/30/15 Comment summary: How will the State assure that the sample size of consumers contacted will be the actual individuals who complete the survey (rather than family, case workers, or their care home operators)?
+State response: DHS/MQD and DOH/DDD will compile a team of DDD case managers and health plan service coordinators to reach out to individuals who have been sent a survey to offer assistance in completing the surveys.
 MQD and DDD anticipate that will help with completion of the surveys, the response rate will be higher.
 Impact on Transition plan: No change to plan.
-1/30/15 Comment summary: How will the final list of community providers with category 27 Written Commentsettings 1-4 be communicated to the public?
-How will that list be maintained and Stakeholder who/what department will be responsible for its accuracy?
-Can individuals comment on submission it?
+27 Written Comment- Stakeholder submission 1/30/15 Comment summary: How will the final list of community providers with category settings 1-4 be communicated to the public?
+How will that list be maintained and who/what department will be responsible for its accuracy?
+Can individuals comment on it?
 State response: DHS/MQD will be the primary department responsible for maintain this list, though DOH/DDD will have responsibilities to update it as well.
 The State has a process for providing information into all aspects of implementation of the transition plan.
 Impact on Transition plan: The State will release this list for public input, see #2 of Section 2: Remediation.
-28 Written 1/30/15 Comment summary: Will members, families and disability advocates be involved in the Commentdevelopment of the Provider Self- Assessment tool?
-Stakeholder State response: The State understands this concern and will make changes to the submission transition plan to address it.
+28 Written Comment- Stakeholder submission 1/30/15 Comment summary: Will members, families and disability advocates be involved in the development of the Provider Self- Assessment tool?
+State response: The State understands this concern and will make changes to the transition plan to address it.
 Impact on Transition plan: The provider survey (both residential and non- residential) went out for public comment on March 3, 2015 with a response date by March 17, 2015.
-29 Written 1/30/15 Comment summary: How will the State determine whether to submit evidence about a Commentpresumptively non- HCBS setting to CMS for consideration through the "heightened Stakeholder scrutiny" process? submission State response: Through assessment and public input.
+29 Written Comment- Stakeholder submission 1/30/15 Comment summary: How will the State determine whether to submit evidence about a presumptively non- HCBS setting to CMS for consideration through the "heightened scrutiny" process?
+State response: Through assessment and public input.
 See #18 of the My Choice My Way transition plan Section 1: Assessment- Residential and Non- Residential Setting Impact on Transition plan: No change to plan.
-Written Comment summary: How will the State deal with provider settings that might need to 30 1/30/15 Commentbe removed from the HCBS programs if they cannot meet the standards of the new Stakeholder regulation?
-Will the Category 3 and 4 settings be monitored differently than how they submission are currently?
+30 Written Comment- Stakeholder submission 1/30/15 Comment summary: How will the State deal with provider settings that might need to be removed from the HCBS programs if they cannot meet the standards of the new regulation?
+Will the Category 3 and 4 settings be monitored differently than how they are currently?
 State response: The State will develop these processes for addressing this question with public input through the assessment, remediation, and public comment phases of the My Choice My Way transition plan.
 Updated State response: 4/31/16 Please see Section 2: Remediation #6 Provider monitoring to #9 Relocation plan Impact on Transition plan: No change to plan.
 4/31/16 Updated plan.